FloraYRG/OntoCPS4PMS/README.md

 Here are three types of files:

-1) OWL file: OWL files are usually based on XML format, supporting complex relationships and rules for describing semantic networks and ontologies.
-They define data categories (classes), the relationships between them (properties), and the individuals (instances) that can be used within these categories and properties.
+1) OWX file: It is an OWL format file exported by Protege, usually based on XML format, supports complex relationships and rules, and is used to describe semantic networks and ontologies.
+It defines the categories (classes) of data, the relationships (attributes) between them, and the individuals (instances) that can be used in these categories and attributes.
-2) RDF file: Based on the triple model (subject-predicate-object) to represent data.
+2) RDF file: It represents data based on the triple model (subject-predicate-object).
-3) TXT file: Records the definitions, annotations, or other related explanatory text for classes, properties, and other terms.
+3) TXT file: It records the definition, comments or other related explanatory text of terms such as category attributes.